postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 <img alt="Reference Variable" src="https://assets.postman.com/postman-docs/reference-var.jpg" width="300px"/>

 Postman supports variables at different scopes, allowing you to tailor your processing to a variety of development, testing, and collaboration tasks.
-Scopes in Postman relate to the different contexts that your requests run in—within the Postman app, in collections, in environments, and in Newman / the Collection Runner.
+Scopes in Postman relate to the different contexts that your requests run in—within Postman, in collections, in environments, and in Newman / the Collection Runner.
 You can use variables to pass data between requests and tests, for example if you are chaining requests using a collection.

 > Postman will store environment and global variables as strings.
 If you’re storing objects or arrays, remember to `JSON.stringify()` them before storing, and `JSON.parse()` them when you retrieve them.